-Any individual who is 18 years of age or older, living in Canada, and who has a valid Canadian Social Insurance Number is eligible to open a TFSA.
+Any individual who is 18 years of age or older and who has a valid Canadian Social Insurance Number is eligible to open a TFSA.
+To make contributions, the holder must be a tax resident of Canada.
 Individuals who reach the age of 18 during the year must wait until their birthday to open a TFSA.
 In Canadian provinces where the age of majority is 19 (British Columbia, New Brunswick, Nova Scotia, Nunavut, the Northwest Territories, Yukon, and Newfoundland/Labrador), a TFSA account for an individual who is 18 years of age must be opened as follows: "Name of the Child, C/O name of the guardian, tutorship to minors."
 When the individual turns 19, a new TFSA account will have to be opened in the individual's name and new documents must be signed by the individual.

+13.2.
 Annual TFSA Contribution Limit

-The TFSA contribution limit for 2019, 2020, and 2021 was \$6,000 for each year.
 The limit will be indexed to the inflation rate for subsequent years and will be rounded to the nearest \$500.
-The annual contribution limit for 2009 to 2012 was \$5,000.
+The TFSA contribution limit for the year 2023 is \$6,500 and \$7,000 for 2024.
+The annual contribution limit from 2009 to 2012 was \$5,000.
 The contribution limit for each of 2013, 2014, 2016, 2017 and 2018 was \$5,500.
 Exceptionally, the 2015 contribution limit was \$10,000.

 A TFSA contribution is not deducted from income (unlike an RRSP contribution).
 Unused contribution room will be carried forward to future years indefinitely and there is no cumulative limit.
-In addition, withdrawals from a TFSA in a given year will be added to the individual's contribution room for the following year.
+In addition, withdrawals from a TFSA in any given year will be added to the individual's contribution room for the following year.
 This allows individuals withdrawing money from their TFSA to use their accumulated savings to recontribute an amount equivalent to the withdrawal in the following or subsequent years.